Bort-Millipede/PS2Linux_BrainDump/Software Installation/Packages/libgcj/README.md

 ```

 &nbsp;
-Install to current directory (as root or via sudo)
+Install to current directory (may require root or sudo)
-**Note:** this process fails if not executed as root or via sudo.
-It seems that an actual system installation takes place, as well as an installation to the current directory.
+**Note:** this process may fail if not executed as root or via sudo.
+It seems that an actual system installation might takes place first, as well as an installation to the current directory.
 This is why an additional "unmodified" installation is executed again later.
 ```bash
 rm -rf usr/
 make DESTDIR=`pwd` install